 Each week every student will be required to identify an "Exam Question" by participating in discussions of the topic for the week.
-All members of our class will participate by posting Exam Questions that the instructor will use to prompt the short essays that comprise both the Midterm and Final Exams (see the rubric for exam question in our course syllabus).
+All members of our class will participate by posting Exam Questions that the instructor will use to prompt short essays on both the Midterm and Final Exams (see the rubric for exam question in our course syllabus).

 Students' participation grade (20%) will be based upon the weekly submission of an Exam Question that reflects the topics raised in our course.
 The questions will be developed and shared on our Canvas Module page.
 Every student must submit an Exam Question to our Canvas site by Saturday of each week (see deadline dates on Assignments page).
-First Exam Question is due: January 22nd.
+First Exam Question is due: September 11th.